nestybox/sysbox-ee/README.md

 ## Download

+TODO: fix this link with "sysbox-ee"

-The latest release of Sysbox is [here](https://github.com/nestybox/sysbox-external/releases).
+The latest release of Sysbox-EE is [here](https://github.com/nestybox/sysbox-external/releases).

 Installation instructions are below.

 ## Supported Distros

-Sysbox relies on functionality that is currently only present in Ubuntu Linux.
+Sysbox-EE relies on functionality that is currently only present in Ubuntu Linux.

 See the [distro compatibility doc](docs/distro-compat.md) for information on what versions of Ubuntu kernels are supported.